Tourism Matters to Monterey County

 • Measure S, the 1% sales tax increase, is 62% paid by non-residents and provides another $6 million for road improvements.
 There are 5,400 hospitality-based jobs in Monterey, 21% of all jobs.
 The Monterey charter dictates that 16% of the city's transient occupancy tax go to the neighborhood improvement program providing $3.9 million for neighborhood projects.

-• According to a Tourism Economics report, for every $1 of MCCVB’s spending, competitive destinations are collectively spending $36.
+• According to a Tourism Economics report, for every $1 of See Monterey's spending, competitive destinations are collectively spending $36.

 • California's visitor spending grew 5.4% in 2018 – the ninth consecutive year of growth – contributing $140.6 billion to support the fifth-largest economy in the world.

-• Tourism is the California’s No. 1 export—even before agriculture.
+• Tourism is California's No. 1 export even before agriculture.
 To ensure that the state keeps attracting visitors, Visit California has established offices in 14 countries.
 These offices account for approximately 87% of all inbound state travel.
-The state’s key markets are: China, Mexico, Canada, and United Arab Emirates.
+The state's key markets are China, Mexico, Canada and the United Arab Emirates.

 Responsible Tourism

-MCCVB’s responsible tourism initiative, Sustainable Moments, is aimed at travelers with messaging encouraging responsible tourism.
-The MCCVB targets travelers pre-trip as well as when they are in-market and have also created training programs with international tour operators and travel agents so they can educate their clients on being respectful to our destination.
-Marketing efforts advertising and an array of branded collateral used by local hotels, restaurants, shops and attractions – that remind people to Visit Responsibly while they are here.
+See Monterey's responsible tourism initiative, Sustainable Moments, is aimed at travelers with messaging encouraging responsible tourism.
+See Monterey targets travelers pre-trip as well as when they are in-market and has also created training programs with international tour operators and travel agents so they can educate their clients on being respectful to our destination.
+Marketing efforts advertising and an array of branded collateral used by local hotels, restaurants, shops and attractions – remind people to Visit Responsibly while they are here.